 I was picked up a little after 8.00 a.m. on Monday to be taken to the domestic airport at Perth to catch a Quanta flight to Melbourne.
 I was sad to leave Keith, Fhines and Sasha behind.

 I was travelling Economy and the large Check-in Hall was completely devoid of staff (except for a single Business Class check-in desk).
-So I thought I'd better attempt to use the self-check-in which, rather to my surprise, I managed without incident.
+So I thought I'd better attempt to use the Self-Check-In and Bag Drop which, rather to my surprise, I managed without incident.

 With only minimal hand carried luggage, security was next.
 There were plenty of staff there and all were friendly and charming, improving my mood considerably.

 At the Gate, the seating overlooked the Boeing 737-800 we were about to board and, on time, Quantas staff checked boarding passes and the passengers shuffled down the air bridge to the aircraft.
 The economy cabin had 3+3 seating and I did find it cramped but the cabin crew were welcoming.

 Perth Airport (Domestic): My Boeing 737-800 to Melbourne.

 We took off promptly but there was a fair bit of turbulence as we climbed to cruising altitude.
 Once things had settled down, a meal was served.
 I had sausage and mash (in a cardboard box) but it was warm and tasty.
 As well as an orange juice, they followed up with tea or coffee (I had tea, of course) and later in the flight we had a frozen Snickers bar.
 We reached Melbourne in just over three hours.
 All in all, I found it a very satisfactory experience.